Dr Tom Matthews DPhil, AFHEA

 Biography

 Tom completed his BSc at the University of Birmingham in 2009, before undertaking a year as a researcher at Birmingham focusing on urban ecology under the supervision of Professor Jon Sadler.
 He then progressed to study an MSc and DPhil at Oxford University under the supervision of Professor Rob Whittaker.
 His DPhil was entitled: 'analysing, modelling and mitigating the impact of habitat destruction and fragmentation on species diversity: a macroecological perspective.'
 During his time at Oxford he won numerous awards for his research, including a NERC scholarship, two Royal Geographical Society Awards, and the University of Oxford’s Vice Chancellor’s Award.
-During this time he also published over twenty peer-reviewed journal articles.
+He joined the University of Birmingham as a Birmingham Fellow in 2016 and currently leads a research group focused on a range of macroecological, biogeographical and conservation topics.
+He has published over 80 journal articles, two books and three software packages in these fields.

 Teaching